depressive symptoms

 Gene Variants Identified As Source of Deadly Illnesses

+Two widely carried gene variants that lead to longer chromosome caps also increase the risk of developing the brain cancers known as gliomas.
 The researchers, led by scientists from the University of California, San Francisco, found that the variants lead to longer telomeres, the caps on chromosome ends that are thought to protect cells from aging.
+The genetic variants, in two genes known as TERT and TERC, are respectively carried by 51 percent and 72 percent of the general population.

 Protect Your Tendons

+YouΓÇÖve probably heard of such sports injuries as tennis elbow or jumperΓÇÖs knee.
+These are just two examples of tendinitis, a painful condition caused by overusing and straining the joints in your body.
 Tendons are the tough but flexible bands of tissue that connect muscle to bones.
 You have about 4,000 tendons throughout your body.
 Tendons make it possible for you to bend your knee, rotate your shoulder, and grasp with your hand.

 Five Crucial Questions About Cataracts

 Cataract is one of the leading causes of blindness in the United States.
 Approximately 24.5 million Americans have the lens-clouding eye condition, and the incidence is set to grow by 50 percent by 2020.
-If they’re not treated through a change in eyeglass prescription or surgery, cataracts can increase the risk of permanent blindness.
+If theyΓÇÖre not treated through a change in eyeglass prescription or surgery, cataracts can increase the risk of permanent blindness.

 How Obesity-Induced Diabetes Begins

-“We’ve described the etiology [cause] of obesity-related diabetes.
-We’ve pinpointed the steps, the way the whole thing happens,” said Jerrold M. Olefsky, MD, associate dean for Scientific Affairs and Distinguished Professor of Medicine at UC San Diego.
+Scientists from the University of California, San Diego School of Medicine have discovered the sequence of early cellular responses that can ultimately lead to obesity-induced insulin resistance and diabetes.
+The cells respond, the investigators said, to a high-fat diet. ΓÇ£WeΓÇÖve described the etiology [cause] of obesity-related diabetes.
+WeΓÇÖve pinpointed the steps, the way the whole thing happens,ΓÇ¥ said Jerrold M. Olefsky, MD, associate dean for Scientific Affairs and Distinguished Professor of Medicine at UC San Diego.

 Early Palliative Support Helps Cancer Caregivers